Where and when will my activity start and end?

 Not everyone in my party wants to do the same thing.
 Can we combine?

 SUPs and inflatable kayaks can move downriver easily together at a similar pace and we can combine those for a group.
 Rafts do not mix well with other craft due to the significant difference in pace.
 Hardshell kayaks also move at their own pace and usually do not mix well with other craft.

-I am not sure what section of river I want to paddle.
+I am not sure what section of the river I want to paddle.
 What are the differences?

 River difficulty is classified on a scale of I-V, based on the gradient of terrain, volume of water, and consequences of a swim.

-Class II is our mildest section on the Arkansas.
+Class II is our mildest section on the Arkansas River.
 This is similar to a float trip or a splashy, fun mild adventure.
-It is great for folks that just want to get out on the river or groups that have young children.
+It is great for folks who just want to get out on the river or groups that have young children.
 You’ll see some wave trains and some small drops.
 A swim in class II water is challenging because you are in moderate current and the bottom of the river is rocky, but hazards are mostly apparent.

 Class III is like medium salsa- a little spicy, but doesn’t require an advanced degree in pepper-eating.
 It’s a really approachable level that is great for beginners and experienced paddlers alike.
 You’ll see white, foamy water including bigger drops, holes, pillows, and bigger wave trains.
 Swimming in class III can be a bit more sporty- heavier current and you may swim through some waves.
 It’s like swimming through moderate surf at the beach.

 Class IV- This is spicy!
 It’s a great adventure for folks that want it.
-Previous experience rafting can be useful, but is not required.
-High sense of adventure is definitely required!
+Previous experience rafting can be useful but is not required.
+A high sense of adventure is definitely required!